30 Ways to Protect Yourself From an Angry Drunk

 2. Avoid Confrontation:

-Impact: Do not argue or try to reason with an angry drunk.
+Impact: When dealing with a drunk partner, do not argue or try to reason with them.
 Avoid any statements that could be perceived as accusatory or confrontational.

 3. Use Short, Simple Responses:

-Impact: Respond with short, non-provocative phrases like “I understand” or “Let’s talk about this later.”
+Impact: Respond with short, non-provocative, gray rock phrases like “I understand” or “Let’s talk about this later.”
 This can help diffuse the immediate tension.

 4. Acknowledge Their Emotions: